xdbfoundation/DigitalBits/performance-eval/performance-eval.md

 * Execution (real) time
 * CPU utilization at various interval, and/or percentile
-* Disk I/O at the operating system level (ie: unit is typically in blocks/s), both reads and writes of the stellar-core process
+* Disk I/O at the operating system level (ie: unit is typically in blocks/s), both reads and writes of the digitalbits-core process
 * SQL: rate of operations (read and writes), Disk I/O of the SQL process if available (*PostgreSQL*)
 * Memory utilization